-Lady Zhu Rong was a dagger-wielding warrior-queen of Yunnan who descended from the god of fire.
-The power of this tea compelled us to evoke her kingdom of Dian, the "barbarian" south before it was conquered by China and renamed Yunnan.
-While the last Zhu Rong harvest was the queen in battle, this one is the queen at court.
+Lady Zhu Rong was a legendary dagger-wielding warrior-queen of Yunnan descended from the god of fire.
+The spice and power of this tea compelled us to evoke her kingdom of Dian, an independent state before it was conquered by China and renamed Yunnan.